-Our embed code will automatically create a responsive layout for your Instagram feed (e.g, wall, grid, or carousel layout), but you can edit styles from the embed code’s settings.
+Our embed code will automatically create a responsive layout for your Instagram feed (e.g, wall, grid, carousel, or slideshow layout), but you can edit styles from the embed code’s settings.
 Also, you can overwrite its styles with a few lines of CSS.
 Flockler’s customer support team is happy to help (free of charge!) over live chat and make sure the Instagram hashtag feed fits your brand look & feel.

 This code will work on any website and platform, such as Wordpress, Squarespace, Shopify, Wix and beyond.

-Here’s an example how a social media feed looks on a website:
+Here’s an example how an Instagram hashtag feed looks on a website:

 You can also choose to easily block content mentioning specific keywords or posted by a specific Instagram user.
 You can set up your blocked Instagram keywords and users by navigating to the ‘Automated Feeds’ section after logging in.